curl/everything-curl/opensource-copyright.md

 The copyright owner(s) can agree to allowing others to use its work by licensing it.
 That's what we do in the curl project.
-The copyright is the foundation which the licensing works on.
+The copyright is the foundation on which the licensing works.

 Daniel Stenberg is the owner of most copyrights in the curl project.

 ## Independent

-A lot of open source projects are run within umbrella organizations.
+A lot of Open Source projects are run within umbrella organizations.
 Such organizations include the GNU project, the Apache Software Foundation, a larger company that funds the project or similar.
 The curl project is not part of any such larger organization but is completely independent and free.